 PROC SORT with the NODUPKEY option removes records with identical keys.
 However, this has been enhanced, and now you have the ability to choose which of the observations is kept, and you can send the duplicates that aren’t kept to a dataset.

 The following examples use a dataset containing customer ID numbers and the quantity purchased in a month.

 data orders; input custid qty month $6.; datalines; 10270 5 JAN 12230 4 JAN 19323 7 JAN 19323 3 FEB 22779 2 FEB 22779 2 FEB 28819 4 FEB 29252 1 FEB 30457 9 MAR 30457 1 APR 30457 3 MAY 30457 2 MAY 31918 1 MAY 31918 1 MAY 30457 2 JUN ; run;

-Let’s suppose, you need to find the customers who have order quantity more than one for a given month.
+Let’s suppose, you need to find customers who have an order quantity of more than one for a given month.